dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 ### Certificate inspection

-The command `dgraph cert ls` lists all certificates and keys in the `--dir` directory (default 'tls'), along with details to inspect and validate cert/key pairs.
+The command `dgraph cert ls` lists all certificates and keys in the `--dir` directory (default `dgraph-tls`), along with details to inspect and validate cert/key pairs.

 Example of command output: